 Overall, a key approach in quantifying CLSM images via COMSTAT is in the development of a standardized framework for software operation and analysis.
 To our knowledge, such an integration does not exist, but rather there is a surplus of biofilm cultivation frameworks, image segmentation techniques, and operational parameters applied to different studies.
 In the absence of a gold standard, this protocol offers an important step toward transparency across laboratories involved in determining the effects of antimicrobials against in vitro biofilm formation.
 A limitation of this technique is that it does not include a dual fluorescent staining procedure to differentiate live cells from dead cells.
 Thus, future applications of this method may wish to incorporate a viability assay, as an internal control to determine viable cell numbers.
-Likewise, a crystal violet assay may be used to correlate relative cell density with microscopy results.
+Likewise, a crystal violet assay may be useful for correlating relative cell density with microscopy results.
 With the rise of new mathematical modeling and algorithmic plugins for image segmentation, it may also be worth investigating different ways to refine this protocol to better depict the heterogenicity of biofilms.
 This may include scripts for capturing the irregularities of biofilm matrices, spatial coherence of segmented voxels and channels, and localized thresholds.
 In terms of clinical application, this protocol may be useful for measuring the therapeutic success of different antimicrobials used to treat biofilm infections.
 It may also be valuable for testing various strategies used to disrupt biofilms to make them more susceptible to antimicrobial treatment.

 ACKNOWLEDGMENTS: